-We hope we saved you precious time by putting together the most relevant exit interview questions for different roles, so you can copy and paste them any time you need them.
+We hope we saved you precious time by putting together the most relevant exit interview questions for different roles so you can copy and paste them any time you need them.

 Also, for that extra time saving, there are always our ready-made forms and feedback widgets at your disposal anytime.
-If you use them to learn how to get even better, you’ll keep your employee churn to the minimum.
+If you use them to learn how to get even better, you’ll keep your employee churn to a minimum.

 Build all your web forms for free

-EmbedForms is the only form builder you will ever need to capture web leads, create surveys or collect feedback on your website.
+EmbedForms is the only form builder you will ever need to capture web leads, create surveys, or collect feedback on your website.